 The research does not show that grade retention will boost a child’s confidence or help them make social and emotional gains.
 In fact, the opposite is true.
 Research shows that children are more at risk for emotional distress following retention.
 They have more challenging peer relationships and lower self-esteem.

 Students who are held back a grade will be more successful as they progress to high school.

-If you hold a child back when they are young, they won’t notice or experience the negative effects.
+If you hold a child back when they are young, they won’t notice or experience the adverse effects.

-The research shows that grade retention is not effective no matter whether a child is younger or older.
+The research shows that grade retention is ineffective whether a child is younger or older.

 It is certainly true that some children can benefit from grade retention.
-The problem is, no research to date can help us to predict which students would benefit from it and which would not.
-And given the negative effects that grade retention can have on children, it is not a research-supported intervention for struggling students.
+The problem is that no research to date can help us predict which students would benefit from it and which would not.
+And given the adverse effects that grade retention can have on children, it is not a research-supported intervention for struggling students.